Reviewed by Dr Abbie Lam DVM

 Start puppy training early

-Housetraining, obedience and socialisation – all are important skills that every dog needs, and the sooner you start teaching them, the better.
+Housetraining, obedience and socialisation are all important skills that every dog needs and the sooner you start teaching them the better.
 Teaching each skill requires consistency, patience and positive reinforcement to create good habits and build a bond with your pet.

 Housetraining your puppy